Japanese castle: Azuchi–Momoyama period

-Though stone was sometimes used to shore up defenses or foundations for a few centuries prior, Azuchi's distinctive style of stone base was the first of its kind, and was seen in every castle constructed afterwards.
-The Japanese used cannon very infrequently, and the heavy stone foundations were more than sufficient to repel arquebus fire.
-Whether intentionally or not, these foundations also proved very resilient against Japan's frequent earthquakes.

 This period saw the climax of earlier developments towards larger buildings, more complex and concentrated construction, and more elaborate design, both externally and in the castles' interiors.
 European castle design began to have an impact as well in this period, though the castle had long been in decline in Europe by this point.

 In Japanese politics and warfare, the castle served not only as a fortress, but as the residence of the daimyō (feudal lord), and as a symbol of his power.
 Fushimi Castle, which was meant to serve as a luxurious retirement home for Toyotomi Hideyoshi, serves as a popular example of this development.
 Though it resembled other castles of the period on the outside, the inside was lavishly decorated, and the castle is famous for having a tea room covered in gold leaf.
 Fushimi was by no means an exception, and many castles bore varying amounts of golden ornamentation on their exteriors.
 Osaka castle was only one of a number of castles that boasted golden roof tiles, and sculptures of fish, cranes, and tigers.
 Certainly, outside of such displays of precious metals, the overall aesthetics of the architecture and interiors remained very important, as they do in most aspects of Japanese culture.